geiger-rs/cargo-geiger/README.md

 ### 0.9.0 [unreleased]
  - __Breaking change__: Replaced structopt & clap with [pico-args], to reduce
    compile times [#77].
-As a result the `-Z` flag now requires quotes around its collection of sub arguments, other than that there should be no changes to the CLI.
+As a result the `-Z` flag now requires quotes around its list of sub arguments, other than that there should be no changes to the CLI.

 ### 0.8.0
  - __Bugfix:__ Count all expressions in unsafe functions and nested unsafe